savirsuda/savirsuda.github.io/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: IDOR which allowed me to view Personal Email Address of More than 50K Users!
+title: IDOR which allowed me to view Personal Email Addresses of More than 50K Users!
 ---

 Coming Soon.